Eleven-am/pondSocket/README.md

             .reply('history', { messages });
     } else {
         // Reject the join request
-        res.reject('You do not have the required role to join this channel', 403);
+        res.decline('You do not have the required role to join this channel', 403);
     }
 });